Salim-Miloudi/STLR-Automation-Tool/README.md

 ### Service Technologique La Relance (STLR) Production Automation Tool

-This repository provides a conceptual overview and demonstration of a tool I developed for STLR in Gatineau, Quebec, Canada, to automate a critical production workflow.
+This repository provides a demonstration of a tool I developed for STLR in Gatineau, Quebec, Canada, to automate a critical production workflow.
 The source code is not publicly available to protect intellectual property and operational security.

 ---